websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/developer-guide/creating-custom-video-shortcut-providers.md

 ## Deploying the Sample Video Provider

-Follow these steps to download, build, and deploy the sample Dispatch Task Executor to a new docker container:
+Follow these steps to download, build, and deploy the sample custom video shortcut provider to a new docker container:

 1. Start a new [Liferay Docker container](../../installation-and-upgrades/installing-liferay/using-liferay-docker-images/docker-container-basics.md).